skillrepos/ollama-intro/labs.md

 | | | | |
 | 5 - Structured output, OpenAI compatibility, and troubleshooting | 10 | 10 min | Take-home |

-**Labs 1 - 4 are what we do together in the session.** Lab 5 is written to the same standard and is yours to work through afterward - it covers the two developer features the clock does not allow us to type through, plus the troubleshooting commands you'll want when you are working on your own.
+**Labs 1 - 4 are in-class.** Lab 5 is optional if we have time or you can do it later.
+It covers two developer features we likely won't have time to try and troubleshooting commands you'll want when you are working on your own.

 **Lab 4 needs a free ollama.com account.** Creating one takes about a minute.
-Lab 1 ends with a one-command step that gets you signed in early - **run it before you reach Lab 4** (in a live session). **Signin must be run from the codespace terminal.**
+Lab 1 ends with the step. **Just run it before you reach Lab 4** (in a live session). **Signin must be run from the codespace terminal.**

 Steps marked **(Optional)** inside a lab are there for people who finish early.